Cray-HPE/docs-csm/operations/update_sls_with_uan_aliases.md

 # Update SLS with UAN Aliases

-This guide shows the process for manually adding an alias to a UAN in SLS and ensuring that the node is being monitored by cray-conman for console logs.
+This guide shows the process for manually adding an alias to a UAN in SLS and ensuring that the node is being monitored by conman for console logs.

 ### Prerequisites
 * SLS is up and running and has been populated with data.